m-voit/concepts-of-programming-languages/study-project/paper.md

 In go the type system doesn't have generic types, so we have to use an empty interface to simulate an `any` type.
 This makes the code more verbose and less readable than JavaScript code, while providing no benefit to the developer.
-Generally speaking, the Go type system is not tailored to functional programming and is more or less a hurdle to developer.
+Generally speaking, the Go type system is not tailored to functional programming and is more or less a hurdle to the developer.

+A problem of using empty interfaces to simulate generic types is a hit on performance, when doing many type conversions.
+This is no problem in the small parser example, but might become one at a larger scale and should therefore be mentioned [she17].

-However, by using empty interfaces, it's possible to write flexible and reusable functions in Go.
+However, by using empty interfaces, it's still possible to write flexible and reusable functions in Go.

 ```go
 TODO